ServicesAboutService AreasGalleryContact(281) 953-6277

 • Removing dead, diseased, or broken branches

-• Raising the canopy for clearance over structures, driveways, or sightlines
+• Raising the canopy for clearance over structures and driveways

-• Structural pruning on younger trees to establish strong architecture
+• Structural pruning on younger trees for strong architecture

-We follow ISA (International Society of Arboriculture) pruning standards on every job.
+We follow ISA pruning standards on every job.
 No flush cuts, no topping, no unnecessary removals.

 Live Oak Removal

-We love live oaks and we don't remove them unless there's a real reason.
-But sometimes removal is the right call:
+We love live oaks and don't remove them unless there's a real reason:

-• Structural failure risk — large limbs over the house, severe lean toward a structure, or root damage that's compromised stability
+• Structural failure risk — large limbs over the house, severe lean, or root damage

 Live oak removal in tight suburban yards requires experience.
-These trees get massive, and dropping one near a fence, roof, or underground utilities takes careful planning.
 We use proper rigging and section the tree down in controlled pieces.
-See our full tree removal page for more on our process.
+See our full tree removal page.

 Protecting Your Live Oak Investment